-The Meenakshi Ammam Temple complex at Madurai consists of 27 different temples and the highest tower with the height of 51.9 meters high crowns the place.
+The Meenakshi Amman Temple complex at Madurai consists of 27 different temples and the highest tower with a height of 51.9 meters high crowns the place.
 Princess of the Hill stations or Kodaikanal is famous for its scenic beauty.
 Its lakes, parks and different waterfalls along with the rich abundance of flora and fauna are huge tourist attractions.
-Vellore or Fort city place has a lot of historic relevance as the fort of Vellore is said to have housed Tipu sultan’s family during the British Rule.
-Ooty or Ootacamund various lakes, mountains, gardens and valleys are amazing places to visit.
-Kanchipuram and its various temples that are built in the Dravidian style of architecture display’s amazing stone carvings.
+Vellore or Fort city place has a lot of historic relevance as the fort of Vellore is said to have housed the Tipu sultan’s family during the British Rule.
+Ooty or Ootacamund’s various lakes, mountains, gardens and valleys are amazing places to visit.
+Kanchipuram and its various temples that are built in the Dravidian style of architecture display amazing stone carvings.

 Nightlife in Tamil Nadu

 Dublin Night’s club offers a wide range of North Indian and Chinese cuisines in addition to drinks, Pasha’s luxurious lounge cushioned in true Persian style set the tourist’s mood and helps them to relax and enjoy, Zara’s Tapas Bar offers an exotic ambience and range of beers, cocktails, and other drinks, Durant’s Bar live music, professional Dj’s will force you to dance, Star Rock is perfect for a large group of family and friends, Chipstead Night Club let you taste classic malts and rare whiskeys, and Candy club has a dance floor with brilliant ambience and serves a wide variety of Chinese and Continental dishes.